Looking for a less crowded alternative to Machu Picchu?

 New project – the cable car to Choquequirao

 The case of construction of the cable car to Choquequirao is quite controversial.
-There are those who support the project and those who are strongly against this option.
-One thing is certain, the build of a cable car will deprive Choquequirao of its unique and mysterious character.
-It will cause that this place will be not anymore filled with beautiful tranquility, peace and harmony; which those who put in the effort can currently enjoy.
-Is it worth it to destroy this uniqueness?
+There are those who support the project and those who are strongly against it.
+One thing is certain, the construction of a cable car will deprive Choquequirao of its unique and mysterious character.
+It will take away its beautiful tranquility, peace and harmony; which those who put in the effort can currently enjoy.
+Is it worth destroying this uniqueness?
 Judge for yourself…

 At present, due to the protests of the local population, the final decision on this project has been suspended.
 For how long is hard to say, but there is bound to be a final decision on the final matter in the coming years.

 Choquequirao or Machu Picchu?

 Both archaeological complexes are very beautiful, unique and worth seeing.
-Decision about which place to choose depends on the tastes of each person, physical and financial conditions, general plan of your trip around Peru, the time available, as well as the month you intend to come to Peru, etc.
+Decising which site to visit depends on the tastes of each person, they physical and financial conditions, and their general travel plans.

-As resources portfolio and time allow it is definitely worth seeing both Machu Picchu and Choquequirao, a decision can be difficult.
-In such a situation, ask yourself before deciding several key questions and think for a moment what is the most important for you.
+As resources and time may allow, it is definitely worth seeing both Machu Picchu and Choquequirao.
+This decision can be difficult, so it is worth considering several factors such as: what is the most important for you.